driver-pete/boot-stateless-social/README.md

 run with `gradle run`

 ===================
 Architecture:
+Spring social core objects:
+Connection - user-specific object that stores necessary data (susch as token) to access a particular social
+    provider (e.g Facebook) for a particular user.
+Connection can be persisted so that application can access the user profile without additional login screen.
+ConnectionFactory - object that can create Connection for a user.
+Typically it has to be associated with
+    provider application (such as Facebook application).
+User grants rights to the application to act on its behalf and have access to his data.
+After that the application (and therefore ConnectionFactory) can create a Connection.
+ConnectionFactoryRegistry - this object provides access to Connection factories
+    based on provider id (such as "Facebook").
+It is populated via ConnectionFactoryConfigurer, which in turn is configured in StatelessSocialConfig.
+ConnectionRepository - interface for saving and restoring Connection objects from a persistent store.
+An object
+    is specific to a particular user (one ConnectionRepository for one user) but can span accross multiple social providers.

 User - the main object which is stored in the database that represents the user with its roles,
     attributes, expiration, social id etc.
 UserRepository - class that implements interactions with database that stores User objects.
 SocialUserService - this class uses UserRepository to find and update users by some fields.
     It implements UserDetailsService for spring security and SocialUserDetailsService for spring social.

 SimpleUsersConnectionRepository - ...

+TemporaryConnectionRepository - in-memory ConnectionRepository